d2alphame/derml/README.md

 		end-value
 ```
 Do not forget the whitespace around `|`.
 All initial whitespace is removed.
 This implies that you end up with a left-aligned
-paragraph
+paragraph.

 ### Keys
 The keys can be any combination of uppercase letters (A-Z), lowercase letters (a-z), numbers (0-9), dash, and underscore.
-So in regex that would be
+Keys cannot start with a dash or a number.
+This means the regex for keys would be
 ```
-	/[a-zA-Z0-9_-]+/
+	/[a-zA-Z_][a-zA-Z0-9_-]+/
 ```

 ## Arrays